-These masks are perfect for a Mardi Gras party!
+These Mardi Gras masks are perfect for a Fat Tuesday party — either as part of a costume or as photo booth props.
 They even work as decorations because you can cut them any size you’d like on your Cricut.

 Cricut generously sent me adhesive foil and other supplies for this post.